 Human actions (motions) involved in producing products.
 These actions can be divided into three categories:

-2. Incidental Work: Motions that operators must perform to make products but that do not create value from the standpoint of the customer, such as reaching for a tool or clamping a fixture.
+- Incidental Work: that operators must perform to make products but that do not create value from the standpoint of the customer, such as reaching for a tool or clamping a fixture.